semantic-release/semantic-release/CONTRIBUTING.md

 ### Commits

-[//]: # "TODO: these docs are already out of date. i'd value cleaning up the commitizen support, but w/o a special script"

 All the [semantic-release](https://github.com/semantic-release) repositories use [Commitizen](https://github.com/commitizen/cz-cli) to help you create [valid commit messages](#commit-message-guidelines).

-After staging your changes with `git add`, run `npm run cm` to start the interactive commit message CLI.
+Assuming you have [installed Commitizen](https://github.com/commitizen/cz-cli#installing-the-command-line-tool), run `git cz` to start the interactive commit message CLI rather than `git commit` when committing.